Hot start: Turbine engines

-In contrast to reciprocating fuel injected engines, a hot start in a turbine type engine is the result of improper starting technique and not simply the condition of starting an engine which is hot due to having been recently run and shutdown.
+A hot start in a turbine engine is the result of improper starting technique rather than starting an engine that is hot due to recent shutdown.

-In a turbojet, turbofan or turboprop engine, a great amount of the air ingested by the engine runs around the combustion chamber or around its flame, instead of being mixed with fuel and burned.
-The purpose of this air is to cool the combustion chambers and keep the temperature of the chamber within its limits.
-If it weren't for this cooling effect, the chamber would get too hot because of the combustion, and it would then be burned or even melted.
+In turbojet, turbofan, turboprop, and turboshaft engines, a great amount of the air runs around the combustion chamber or around its flame, instead of mixing with fuel.
+This air cools the combustion chambers and keeps chamber temperature within its limits.
+Without this cooling effect, the chamber would overheat and may melt.

-Regardless of the jet engine variant (pure jet, turbofan or turboprop), the engine's compressor must already be spinning before igniting the fuel, so as to have the compressors attain enough speed to draw air and make it flow through the engine.
-When there is a sufficient amount of air flowing, the fuel is injected, and then the engine will be able to run by itself.
+When a gas turbine is started, the high-pressure shaft must attain enough speed to allow the compressor to circulate a sufficient amount of air through the engine before the fuel is injected.
+Once this happens, then the engine will be able to run by itself.

 The critical part is injecting the fuel.
-If the fuel is ignited before there is enough air flowing around the chamber, its temperature will increase dramatically and exceed the design limits of the combustion chamber and turbine blades, thus causing a failure.
+If the fuel is ignited without sufficient air flowing around the chamber, its temperature can increase past the design limits of the combustion chamber and turbine blades, thus causing a failure.
 This condition is known as a hot start.

-In some modern jet engines, the full authority digital engine control (FADEC) system prevents such a condition from occurring.
-When a FADEC is not present the flight crew has to monitor the engine parameters and manually shut off the fuel valve if the exhaust temperature exceeds its maximum allowed value.
+In some jet engines, the full authority digital engine control (FADEC) system prevents such a condition from occurring.
+In engines without FADEC, the flight crew has to monitor the engine parameters and manually shut off the fuel valve if the exhaust temperature exceeds its maximum allowed value.